stackhpc/ansible-collection-pulp/roles/pulp_repository/README.md

 * `pulp_repository_rpm_repos`: List of RPM repositories.
 Default is an empty list.
 * `pulp_repository_python_repos`: List of PyPI repositories.
 Default is an empty list.
 * `pulp_repository_deb_repos`: List of Deb respositories.
 Default is an empty list.
+* `pulp_repository_concurrency`: Concurrency level for batch operations (currently only supported for container repositories).
+Default is 10.

 Example playbook
 ----------------